TNMDCollaborationWeek/Challenges/README.md

 Different resources have been developed to help address different reproducibility challenges i.e. [Emily Riederer's blog post on R development tools](https://emilyriederer.netlify.app/post/rmddd-tech-appendix/).

 Select a tool or resource that helps improve code reproducibility practices and create a repository which demonstrates a simple use of this resource.
 I.e. [`renv`](https://rstudio.github.io/renv/articles/renv.html) for maintaining R package dependencies.
-Alternatively, you can also showcasw your own functions which help to  streamline a data workflow better.
+Alternatively, you can also showcase your own functions which help to  streamline data workflows.

 Your repository can host:
 + Documentation describing the reproducibility issue that your resource (or own functions) address.